con-web-adipp/.github/profile/README.md

-This is just a little collection of useful plugins for [Griffeye Analyze DI Pro](https://www.griffeye.com/analyze-di/).
+This is a little collection of plugins for [Griffeye Analyze DI Pro](https://www.griffeye.com/analyze-di/).

 To get started, have a look at the Tesseract4Analyze repository.
 Tesseract4Analyze is an Analyze DI Pro Plugin for OCR image analysis.